 April 27, 2016.
 As you probably know by now, Matthew and I are landscaping fanatics.
 We both enjoying grubbing in the dirt and watching the fruits of our labor pop up each spring.
-Which is why, for his birthday this year, we decided to check out Amsterdam’s famous flower festival.
+Which is why, for his birthday this year, we decided to check out Amsterdam’s famous flower festival at the Keukenhof Gardens.
 It might sound deadly dull to you, but for a gardener, it’s a once-in-a-lifetime event.
 Think of it as the equivalent of a Rolling Stones fan getting front-row seats to a London concert.
 It’s that big.
 So be prepared for my long-winded post extolling the virtues of the experience.

 To do justice to such an occasion, we decided to upgrade our hotel expectations.
 Our first trip to Amsterdam had been hastily planned, and as a result, we’d found only one room available in the whole city.
 It came at the hefty price tag of $275 per night — the most we’ve ever paid for a hotel.
 Sadly, it looked like an SRO for vagrants.
 I’d swear there were remnants of bodily fluids and police tape on the floor from an earlier homicide.
 At one point, we had to get the manager to evict a drunk homeless guy who’d set up camp in the single bathroom facility shared by the entire floor.